akashbiswas0/solarnetv1/documentation.md

 - **Ownable:** Only the contract owner can add/remove admins.
 - **ReentrancyGuard:** Protects against reentrancy attacks on sensitive functions.
 - **onlyAdmin:** Restricts certain functions to admins or the owner.
-- **onlyAuthorizedSensor:** Restricts SLR balance updates to authorized sensors.
+- **onlyAuthorizedSensor:** Restricts SNT balance updates to authorized sensors.

 ---